About the Academy

 The objects of the Academy, set out in the AAL Constitution, include:

-The Fellowship of the Academy of Law comprises elected Fellows, who are persons of exceptional distinction in the discipline of law who are demonstrably committed to the objects of the Academy.
+The Fellowship of the Academy of Law comprises individuals elected by the Academy, who are persons of exceptional distinction in the discipline of law who are demonstrably committed to the objects of the Academy.